-What Can a Handyman Do in Harrisonburg, Virginia?
+What Can a Handyman Do Without a License in Harrisonburg, Virginia?

 In Harrisonburg (independent city in Virginia), most “handyman” work is legal without a Virginia contractor license only if each job stays under Virginia’s contractor threshold (including labor and materials).
 Above that amount, you generally must hold a Virginia DPOR contractor license (Class C for small jobs).
 Separate state trade licenses (electrical/plumbing/HVAC/gas) and local building permits can still be required even when the contractor-license threshold exemption applies.